10 Tips to Enjoy a Road Trip With Kids

 My husband’s family lives in Canada, so we are well-acquainted with the undertaking of a long road trip with kids.
 With small children in tow, an estimated 18-hour trip can easily stretch into 26 hours on the road one way.
 If it isn’t little bladders or tummies demanding frequent pit stops, it is a temper erupting due to being restrained or a little mind bored of counting clouds in the sky.

 We have set guidelines to avoid dependence on screens until absolutely necessary.
 We all know that once they come out, there is no going back… even with toddlers.
-Rather than an endless stream of movies or video games from the very onset of an excursion, we attempt to keep the kids engaged in the majority of the trip.
+Rather than an endless stream of movies or video games from the onset of an excursion, we attempt to keep the kids engaged for most of the trip.
 Yes, that means more work on our part, especially in the younger years.

 Here Are 10 Tips to Enjoy a Road Trip with Kids

 You can find classic stories like The Wizard of OZ, Peter Pan, or Charlotte’s Web that can entertain all ages.
 You can purchase copies outright, borrow from the local library, or download them from sites such as audible.com.